 We even saw the propreitor make a broom in an old-fashioned spindle.

-The Granville Broom Company was definitely a find, one that we stumbled upon while exploring the island.
+The Granville Broom Company was definitely a find, one that we stumbled upon.
 Those of you who are Harry Potter fans you will love this tin at the store.

 “Giants” OSGEMEOS, Brazil Painted Concrete